-Echo clocks are provided on the DDR II+ to simplify data capture on high-speed systems.
-Two echo clocks are generated \underline{by} the DDR II+.
-CQ is referenced with respect to K and \overline{CQ} is referenced with respect to K. These are free-running clocks and are synchronized to the input clock of the DDR II+.
-The timing for the echo clocks is shown in the Switching Characteristics on page 23.
+Echo clocks are provided on the DDR II to simplify data capture on high speed systems.
+Two echo clocks are generated by the DDR II.
+CQ is referenced with respect to C and CQ is referenced with respect to \overline{C} .
+These are free running clocks and are synchronized to the output clock of the DDR II.
+In single clock mode, CQ is generated with respect to K and \overline{CQ} is generated with respect to K. The timing for the echo clocks is shown in the Switching Characteristics on page 24.